 Q: Will my child (ren) still be able to get lunch at the school cafeteria?

-A: The district’s food service provider is planning on several scenarios for delivering the breakfast and lunch program in the schools for all students.
+A: The district’s food service provider is planning to continue the breakfast and lunch program in the schools for all students.
 At this point, the majority of younger students would be consuming their meals in their classroom.

 Q: Will breakfast still be available to my child (ren)?

-A: Yes, at this point the plan would be to provide a “grab-n-go” meal to the students who participate in the breakfast program.
+A: Yes, the district will provide a “grab-n-go” meal to the students who participate in the breakfast program.

 Q: Our family circumstances have changed since last year and I am not sure if I qualify for a free or reduced lunch.
 How can I find out?